ztpilot/finder_ros/README.md

 The wrapper publishes static transformations(TFs).
 The Frame Ids are divided into 3 groups:
 - ROS convention frames: follow the format of <tf_prefix>\_<\_stream>"\_frame" for example: camera_depth_frame, camera_infra1_frame, etc.
 - Original frame coordinate system: with the suffix of <\_optical_frame>.
 For example: camera_infra1_optical_frame.
 Check the device documentation for specific coordinate system for each stream.
 - base_link: For example: camera_link.
 A reference frame for the device.
-In D400 series and SR300 it is the depth frame.
+In F100i it is the depth frame.
 In F100i, the pose frame.

 ### finder_description package: